ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 HUMAN PULLOVER (ADVANCED)

-Notes: The lats are doing the work here.
+Exercise notes: The lats are doing the work here.
 Try to pull your body up, not by moving your knees toward your chest but by pulling the arms into an immovable object.
 Try to pull your arms down as hard as you can to get your body to rise.

 BODYWEIGHT SLIDING PULLDOWN (BEGINNER)

-Notes: Use a slick surface you can slide on like a hardwood or a tile floor.
+Exercise notes: Use a slick surface you can slide on like a hardwood or a tile floor.
 Allow your feet to drift out, get that stretch in the lats and pull back in.

 INVERTED CHIN CURL (ALL LEVELS)

-Notes: The idea is not to just pull with your back, but try to pull as if you’re curling your body up to the bar to engage the biceps.
+Exercise notes: The idea is not to just pull with your back, but try to pull as if you’re curling your body up to the bar to engage the biceps.

 We’ll start with a lower abs exercise that also incorporates the obliques, followed by a midrange exercise that engages both lower and upper abs, and ending with an exercise that hits the upper abs more directly.